AlexFidalgo/TelecomSiteTypeClassifier/README.md

    ### Data Processing

    #### DesignacaoEmissao
-   This column gives rise to two columns: _LarguraFaixaNecessaria_, which is converted to an integer representing the bandwidth occupied by the emission,and CaracteristicasBasicas.
+   This column gives rise to two columns: _LarguraFaixaNecessaria_, which is converted to an integer representing the bandwidth occupied by the emission,and _CaracteristicasBasicas_.

+   #### Tecnologia and tipoTecnologia